The Lost Heroes of the Golden Age

 Powers

-Like her father, Judy could move at incredible speeds, able to catch bullets and run up the sides of buildings.
-The exact extent of her powers remains a mystery, as they were never tested or fully explored during her adventures with her father.
+Like her father, Judy Garrick can move at incredible speeds, can catch bullets and run up the sides of buildings.
+The exact extent of her powers remains a mystery.
+In the Flash's early days, he was often described as "invisible" because he was so quick; the Boom also liked to operate in this way.

 NAME + ALIASES: